meSingh/getting-started-with-golang/README.md

 ### The Maybe's

-This is the list of interesting articles that I've not read yet but I intend to.
+This is the list of interesting articles that I've not read yet, but I intend to.
 They might get added to the master list.

  - [ ] [Golang - Getting Started](https://dev.to/codehakase/golang---getting-started-16c)

 ### The Reference List

-These the some interested topics that you can read in your spare time.
-These are more basically some articles/tutorials on different kind of things that will come handy when you actually start coding in Golang.
+These are some interesting topics that you can read in your spare time.
+These are more basically some articles/tutorials on different kind of things that will come handy when you start coding in Golang.

+- [x] [Go's Declaration Syntax] - If you are like me who has any experience with any other language, go declarations look wired and confusing, but once you understand them, they are not that bad. (https://blog.golang.org/gos-declaration-syntax)